Meet Our Team

 Dr. Violetta grew up in Central Florida and attended the University of Florida for both her undergraduate and veterinary education.
 She moved to Tucson to continue postgraduate training in small animal/exotic general practice, emergency medicine, and surgery.
 She then stayed in Tucson to work in emergency medicine for several years.
 During her time in the emergency setting, Dr. Violetta developed a strong bond with her clients and patients that were going through the difficult and emotional end-of-life process.
 Dr. Violetta came to Desert Paws to provide palliative care + hospice services and to guide families through the end-of-life process with a compassionate heart.
 Dr. Violetta also sees patients as a primary care doctor.
 During her free time, she enjoys hiking, camping, rock climbing, reading, and adventuring with her two silly dogs Remi and Mako.

-Lisa spent most of her life overseas in England and Germany and started her animal career as an Aquatic Specialist.
-After many years of helping aquatic life, she decided to pursue a career in the veterinary field.
-She attended school at the University of Maryland and graduated with honors from Pima Medical Institute.
+Lisa spent a large portion of her life overseas in England and Germany, and started her animal career as an Aquatic Specialist.
+After many years of helping aquatic life, she chose to pursue a career in the veterinary field.
+She attended the University of Maryland, and also graduated with honors from Pima Medical Institute.

-Her previous veterinary experience includes being a Veterinary Office Manager, Hospital Director, CSR Supervisor, Practice Manager, and Hospital Administrator.
-Lisa pursued her career further by obtaining her CVPM (Certified Veterinary Practice Manager).
+Her previous veterinary experience includes being a Veterinary Hospital Director and Office Manager for nearly 5 years at a local practice, as well as a Hospital Administrator for nearly 10 years at another local Veterinary Practice.
+Lisa pursued her career further by obtaining her CVPM (Certified Veterinary Practice Manager.)
+She has been with Desert Paws since 2019.

 Lisa’s passion is client and patient care and will go above and beyond for you and your furry friends.
 “My love of animals drew me to the profession.
 I love to help those who cannot help themselves.”